Tips for drying laundry on an outdoor clothesline

 How to Get Perfect Results From Line Drying Your Laundry

 With the rising cost of electricity, many families are returning to a previous generation’s approach to drying laundry.
-As line drying has become something of a lost art, most of us could benefit from a review of basic techniques for drying our delicates and knits out of doors.
+As line drying has become something of a lost art, most of us could benefit from a review of basic techniques for drying our delicate and knits out of doors.
 Yes, there’s a method for drying clothing on a line, and these tips and tricks will help you get perfect results.

 - Indoor lines work very well provided that you live in a dry climate or run your air conditioning during hot, humid weather.
 Dehumidifiers also remove moisture from the air, allowing wet clothing to dry.
 Otherwise, without a breeze, humidity will slow the drying process and mold and mildew will set into fabrics quite quickly.